-The Northern Pearly-eye is a woodland species that is rarely found in open areas.
-It has a swift, erratic flight that often ends with it perched, head down, aside from a sunlit tree.
-The Northern Pearly-eye is covered in a shimmering grey-brown, and the topside of this butterfly’s wings is decorated with a simple mahogany brown ribbing and bordered by a series of round eye-like spots.
-The antenna club is black with an orange tip, distinguishing it from the Southern Pearly-eye.
+The Northern Pearly-eye is a woodland butterfly that is seldom seen in open areas.
+It has a swift, erratic flight pattern and often lands head-down on the shaded side of a sunlit tree.
+Its wings are cloaked in a shimmering grayish-brown, with the upper sides marked by subtle mahogany ribbing and a row of rounded, eye-like spots along the edges.
+The black antennae tipped with orange help distinguish it from the closely related Southern Pearly-eye.

 “Northern Pearly-eye” by Andy Reago & Chrissy McClarren, licensed under (CC BY 2.0)